 Your happy customers are customers who believe in your product and your company.
-This is usually an individual within a business who for one reason or another advocates for your product, although significant results as a consequence of using it is yet to come.
+This is usually an individual within a business who for one reason or the other advocates for your product, although significant results as a consequence of using it are yet to come.

 The problem with happy customers is that if the one advocate leaves said business, your contract with the business is most likely to be terminated.
 You actually want successful customers.

 Successful customers are customers to whom your product is valuable.
 As a consequence of using your product, their company has got ROI and they have grown.

 This means that even if your advocate leaves the successful customer business, they will most likely keep doing business with you after they calculate the actual results of your collaboration.

 Identify who has grown the most as a direct result of using your product.
 This may be tricky, but try to look at companies that have grown the most, the companies that interact with your more often and the ones that do not shy away from positively reviewing your product.